mariorys/Illumio2ZPA/README.md

 IPL: IP lists in Illumio

  This tool heavily relies on proper naming conventions, as example for IPLs would be IPL-CC-SiteName-BusinessUnit[-more granular-identifier]

-Side note: naming convention: names are automatically prepended in ZPA
+ naming convention: names are automatically prepended in ZPA
             Illumio workload “IL_”
             Illumio IPL “IPL_”